katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 The VCFTools manual is available [here](https://github.com/mfoll/BayeScan).

+CITE: Foll M & Gaggiotti O 2008 A Genome-Scan Method to Identify Selected Loci Appropriate for Both Dominant and Codominant Markers: A Bayesian Perspective.
+Genetics 180 977–993. (doi:10.1534/genetics.108.092221)

 Bayescan identified outlier SNPs based on allele frequencies.
 More explination about alpha and such.

 First, we will need to convert out VCF to the Bayescan format.
 To do this we will use the genetic file conversion program called [PGDspider](http://www.cmpg.unibe.ch/software/PGDSpider/).